f5devcentral/f5-automation-labs/docs/class3/module2/lab3.rst

 Specific Instructions
 ---------------------

-Follow the **Lab 2.2 - Create AFM Policy** steps in order found in the Postman collection to complete this portion of the lab.
+Follow the below steps in order found in the Postman collection to complete this portion of the lab.
 The requests and responses have been included below for reference.

 ..
 ATTENTION:: Some response content has been removed for brevity.